MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/custom-actions/events-context.md

 ## Context object for event handlers in the editable grid

 The context object contains a set of APIs to perform operations specific to an underlying record in a forecast.
-This context object is passed as a parameter<!--note from editor: Edit okay?--> to the event handlers in the forecasting editable grid view.
+This context object is passed as a parameter to the event handlers in the forecasting editable grid view.

 The following APIs are supported: